RabbitBio/RabbitTClust/README.md

 # for generator cluster from exist part sketches (presketch_A_dir) and append genome set (genome_B.list) to incrementally clustering
 ./clust-mst --presketched 2023_05_06_08-49-15/ -l --append genome_B.list -o append_refseq.mst.clust
 ./clust-mst --presketched 2023_05_06_09-37-23/ -l --append genome_B.list -o append_genbank.greedy.clust

+# v.2.2.1 or later
+# output the newick tree format for clust-mst, use the --newick-tree flag.
+./clust-mst -l -i bacteria.list --newick-tree -o bacteria.mst.clust
 ```
 ## Output
-The output file is in a CD-HIT output format and is slightly different when running with varying input options (*-l* and *-i*).
+The output file is in a CD-HIT output format and is slightly different when running with or without `-l` input option.
-Option *-l* means input as a FASTA file list, one file per genome, and *-i* means input as a single FASTA file, one sequence per genome.
+When using the `-l` option, the input is expected to be a FASTA file list, with each file representing a genome.
+Without the `-l` option, the input should be a single FASTA file, with each sequence representing a genome.

 #### Output format for a FASTA file list input
-With *-l* option, the tab-delimited values in the lines beginning with tab delimiters are:
+With `-l*` option, the tab-delimited values in the lines beginning with tab delimiters are:
 * local index in a cluster
 * global index of the genome
 * genome length